You turn these people on and you listen to the world that they project.

 You know, I have a piece of information here from Nate Silver.

-Yesterday predicted that there is a 58% tran a chance that Trump wins, but I left out something.
+Yesterday predicted that there is a 58% chance that Trump wins, but I left out something.

-Nate Silver thinks that Trump is gonna win Florida, Pennsylvania, Ohio, North Carolina, Iowa, Nevada, and New Hampshire.
+Nate Silver thinks that Trump is going to win Florida, Pennsylvania, Ohio, North Carolina, Iowa, Nevada, and New Hampshire.